Martlet: de Arundel of Lanherne

 The French word for swallow is hirondelle, from Latin hirundo, and therefore martlets have appeared in the canting arms of the ancient family of de Arundel of Lanherne, Cornwall and later of Wardour Castle.
 The arms borne by Reinfred de Arundel (d.c.1280), lord of the manor of Lanherne, were recorded in the 15th-century Shirley Roll of Arms as: Sable, six martlets argent.
 This family should not be confused with that of FitzAlan Earls of Arundel, whose seat was Arundel Castle in Sussex, who bear for arms: Gules, a lion rampant or.

 County of Sussex

 The shield of the county of Sussex, England contains six martlets said to represent the six historical rapes, or former administrative sub-divisions, of the county.

 It seems likely this bore a canting connection to the title of the Earls of Arundel (the French word for swallow is hirondelle), who were the leading county family for many centuries, or the name of their castle.
-The University of Sussex's coat of arms also bears these six martlets.
+Six martlets appear in the coat of arms of the University of Sussex, and in the crest of the Sussex County Cricket Club.